 Tracked parcels delivery is sometimes confused with signed for delivery, but there is a difference between the two.
 With signed for delivery, it only shows where a parcel is once it has been signed for, there is no visibility en route.
 Whereas with parcel tracking you can view where the package is and its delivery progress along the way.

-At Whistl, our postage and parcel tracking services include a wide range of options, whether it’s for part tracked letters to fully tracked parcels for next day delivery.
-Working with selected carrier partners, first-time delivery success is easily possible with our tracked services.
+At Whistl, our postage and parcel tracking services include a wide range of options, whether it’s for part tracked letters to fully tracked parcels for next day delivery or even based on the item's final destination with domestic and international services.
+Whistl works with carefully selected carrier partners, in worldwide destinations, so first-time delivery success is easily possible with our tracked services.

-The main benefit of tracked parcel delivery services is that they provide peace of mind or e-commerce business, and for your customers.
+The main benefit of tracked parcel delivery services is that they provide peace of mind for both your e-commerce business and for your customers.
 Many clients and customers will be encouraged by parcel tracking options, especially if they require products quickly.
 Such visibility also presents your business as trustworthy and reliable, as well as creating opportunities to contact customers with new offers and information.
-Plus, it eliminates wasting time and finances answering customer enquiries about the location of their orders.

 Standard Parcel Delivery